Alex Owen-Hill

 Get a ticket today!

-The show is a "free unticketed" on the Laughing Horse Free Festival.
-That means you can't buy a ticket up front, you just turn up to the venue.
-But there's a "bucket" after the show to pay what you feel it is worth!
+The show is a "pay what you can" at the Hoots @ Potterow in the Edinburgh festival 2025.
+That means you can buy a ticket up front to secure your seat, at a price you choose.
+Or, you can just turn up to the venue.
+Either way, there's a "bucket" after the show to pay what you feel it is worth!